 - The applicant’s history of cooperation with IRCC.
 Pursuant to the Federal Court decision in Singh v.
 Canada (Immigration, Refugees and Citizenship), the filing of multiple applications to remain in Canada, such as humanitarian & compassionate requests as well as pre-removal risk assessments, should not be seen as a negative in terms of a history of co-operation with IRCC, nor should it be seen as having imposed an unreasonable cost of Canada.

 - Whether there any previous immigration warrants.

-- Whether the applicant complied with the terms and conditions of the document issued by CIC.
+- Whether the applicant complied with the terms and conditions of the document issued by IRCC.